-Office Hours By appointment only, mainly during the times listed below.
-See https://saoub.youcanbook.me
+Office Hours By appointment only (see https://saoub.youcanbook.me), mainly during the times listed

-Mondays, Wednesdays 12:00 - 1:00 PM Wednesdays, Fridays 9:00 - 9:30 AM Thursdays 1:00 - 2:00 PM
+Mondays, Wednesdays, Fridays 1:15 - 2:00 PM Tuesdays, Thursdays 11:00 - 12:00 PM

 About the Course

 An important aspect of mathematical reasoning is modeling real world problems with various mathematical methodologies.
 This course applies a specific mathematical discipline, Graph Theory, to problems concerning optimization and efficiency.
 The course is split into six units, each of which focuses on a specific question.
 The first three units focus on various routing problems, the fourth on maintaining connections, the fifth on pairings, and the sixth unit focuses on resource management.
 Graph theory provides an avenue for advancing critical thinking skills, formulating complex problems into a mathematical structure, and applying and understanding limitations of solution techniques.